 If you have been hit from behind, it is hardly ever your fault regardless of the reason you stopped your case.
 There is a basic rule of the road that says that any vehicle should be able to pull over safely if traffic is stopped ahead of it.
 If a vehicle is not able to stop safely, then it means that the driver is either following too closely or speeding excessively.
 If the driver turns out to be uninsured, they are even more so in violation of the law.

 In the case of a rear-end collision, the damage will easily prove how the accident happened.
 For example, if both the front end of the car behind and the rear end of your car are damaged, it is sufficient evidence about who hit whom.
 Collecting damages, however, maybe another story since the negligent driver is not represented by an insurance company.
 Filing a lawsuit is an option, but there are certain legal aspects of doing so that you should discuss with an uninsured motorist accident attorney.

 Sometimes, the driver who rear-ended the car in front of them is not 100% at fault.
 Maybe there was another car that suddenly cut off the car in front, or even forced the first car to back into the one in the rear.
 In these cases, there may be more than one person considered responsible for the accident.
-You will need to speak with your uninsured motorist lawyer in Johns Creek, Georgia to find out who can be considered liable for your accident before filing a claim.
+You will need to speak with your personal injury lawyer Johns Creek, Georgia to find out who can be considered liable for your accident before filing a claim.

 A vehicle turning left is likely to hit a vehicle coming straight in the opposite direction.
 Most of the time, the driver turning left will be placed at fault since the car going straight has the right of way.
 However, there are some cases in which there are exceptions to this rule.
 These include: